OSC/bc_osc_paraview/README.md

 [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod)
 package manager is installed on the running compute node as well as the requested module in `$PARAVIEW_MODULE`.

-### INPUT_FILE

-*Optional*

-If this environment variable is set, then Paraview will attempt to load the file path specified in this variable.
-This can be an absolute path or relative to the user's home directory.

 ## Contributing